 “I will make the Valley of Achor a Door of Hope”Hosea 2.15

 Achor was established in the summer of 2013 with five members and two houses.
 There are now over ten volunteers living across five houses praying and serving alongside one another.
 The aim of Achor is to contribute to Christian mission by being a positive social influence in the area, contributing towards community cohesion and building a flourishing community.
-By providing places for people to live on the ground in the Pelaw View area, we are creating opportunities to better identify and engage local needs in order to provide better continuity and focus resources more effectively and provide greater continuity in our community engagement.
+By living on the ground in the Sherburn Road area, we are able to understand local needs better and so focus resources more effectively and provide greater continuity in our community engagement.